GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 The Digital Analytics Program at GSA administers the government wide analytics account to help agencies meet metrics reporting requirements from OMB e-gov office.

-In¬ August, 2014, the U.S. Chief Information Officer notified agencies that access to DAP government-wide data would become available to DAP users.
+In August, 2014, the U.S. Chief Information Officer notified agencies that access to DAP government-wide data would become available to DAP users.
 This action was completed in September, 2014.
 In a memo to the CIO Council, he said:

 &#8220;opening the DAP government-wide data will let participating agencies see other agency‚Äôs public-facing website analytics, gain valuable knowledge about shared customers, benchmark against similar agencies, and, most importantly, engage in collaboration and exchange lessons learned.&#8221;